lit/lit.dev/packages/lit-dev-content/site/guide/templates/conditionals.md

 }
 ```

+### Rendering nothing

+Sometimes, you may want to render nothing in one branch of a conditional operator.
+The values `undefined`, `null` and the empty string (`''`) in a child expression all render an empty text node.

+In a few cases, you want to clear the DOM instead of rendering an empty text node.
+In these cases, you can use the `nothing` value provided by Lit.

+This is particularly useful when working with elements that use shadow DOM and slots.
+See [Templating and slot fallback content](/guide/components/shadow-dom#templating-and-slot-fallback-content) for an example using `nothing`.

 ## Conditionals with if statements

 You can express conditional logic with if statements outside of a template to compute values to use inside of the template: